 Subject to the above, normally, persons who satisfy the following criteria will qualify for Membership.

-• Sufficient years of relevant tax experience and at least one area of specialist tax knowledge and expertise.
+• Sufficient years of relevant tax experience, including at least one area of specialist tax knowledge and expertise.

 • A recognised tax, accountancy or legal qualification or extensive training from HMRC (or IR or HMC&E).